okukucephasna/invincible-API/README.md

 * Include Swagger or Postman API documentation
 * Add pagination and caching for scalability

----
-Perfect 🔥 Cephas — here’s a **GitHub-ready, polished, human-sounding** section that blends naturally with the tone you’ve been using in your Invincible API project README.

-You can paste it **directly under** your main description section (e.g. after “About the Project” or “How It Works”).

----

 ## 🌍 Hosting on PythonAnywhere

 This API is hosted live on **[PythonAnywhere](https://www.pythonanywhere.com/)** — a simple and free way to run Python web apps online.